MahammadMobin/MahammadMobin/README.md

 - ✨ AI-powered chatbot for instant conversational responses using Google Gemini API
 - 📚 Comprehensive notes management with complete CRUD operations
 - 📌 Pin & search functionality with offline-first architecture
-- 🎨 Built with Jetpack Compose for modern, responsive UI
+- 🎨 Built with modern and responsive UI
 - 💾 Room Database for persistent local storage
 - 🌐 Retrofit integration for API calls